 Requirements for Foreign Employees to Work

 In Romania, citizens of the EU or the EEA do not need a work and residence permit.
-Foreign citizens (who are not EU or EEA citizens) must obtain a work permit in order to perform work.
+Foreign citizens (who are not EU or EEA citizens) must obtain a work permit in order to perform activity as an employee.
 The work permit is issued by the Romanian Office for Immigration.
 As a rule, the work permit is issued for a one-year period.
-The number of working permits issued every year is limited and is determined by a government decision.
-In August 2018, the maximum number of working permits was raised due to the high demand.
-Non-EU and EEA citizens have the right to work in Romania under certain conditions
+The number of working permits issued every year is limited and is determined by the government.
+In 2020, the maximum number of working permits that could be issued was the highest ever, with 30,000 new working permits made available.
+Non-EU and EEA citizens have the right to work in Romania under certain conditions.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 In order to hire an employee under Romanian law, the employer has to have a national legal entity.
+Romanian law can also apply to employment contracts conducted between foreign employers and local employees, if the parties so choose.
 Employees of foreign companies can perform work in Romania based on their existing employment agreement, or can be dispatched to a Romanian company.

 Limitations on Background Checks